woq-blended/woq.github.io/_posts/2015-01-03-castillo-01-initial-setup.markdown

 ## Instrumentation for basic application monitoring

 Next we will add some basic application monitoring in order to monitor the application's health and response times.
-The add-on I have chosen is [NewReilc](https://addons.heroku.com/newrelic?utm_campaign=category&utm_medium=dashboard&utm_source=addons).
+The add-on I have chosen is [NewRelic](https://addons.heroku.com/newrelic?utm_campaign=category&utm_medium=dashboard&utm_source=addons).
 Again I would love to hear pro's and con's for other plugins.

-Addin new relic support to the application is a bit more involved - we have to:
+Adding new relic support to the application is a bit more involved - we have to:

 * Set up NewRelic as an addon for the application.
 * Add the NewRelic agent as a dependency to the project